 What can I use the grant funding for?

-Grants are awarded ranging form $2,000-$20,000.
+Grants are awarded ranging form $1,000-$20,000.
 Funded projects are reimbursed upon project completion and final reporting.
 Funding can be used to reimburse for staff time and or supplies used for the initiative, program or event.
-Examples of eligible clean water projects include education programs and materials, organizing projects, community workshops, events, rain gardens, green roofs and pervious pavement.
+Examples of eligible projects include water themed education programs and materials, organizing projects, community workshops, events, trainings or community art programs.
 Projects must be completed and a final report submitted by December 31.

 How do I apply?

 CRWD is now accepting applications for 2019 Partner Grant proposals.
 All proposals are due by 4pm on October 26.
 Application forms are linked below.
 CRWD’s Board will review and approve funding in December after which staff will notify applicants.
 Note that the District has $100,000 to fund projects in 2019.
 Some projects may be approved for partial funding.

 All grantees are required to report general information about program participation and outcomes.
 Priority is given to applicants who propose ways to measure program impacts to residents such as; actions taken, knowledge increase or changes in water quality protection behaviors.
 Partner grant contract conditions include indemnification and insurance requirements.
 Contact Lindsay if you have questions about our grant contract terms firstname.lastname@example.org or 651-644-8888.

 2019 Partner Grant Application Form – fillable pdf